hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting/Setting ONU GPON PLOAM password
 This setting must be changed with the `misc` CLI option and the `exeep_w8 "<password>"` command.
-For example, if the PLOAM password is like `0123456789`:
+For example, if the desired PLOAM password is `0123456789`:
 ```
 #ONT/system/misc> exeep_w8 "0123456789"
 ```